The Best Electric Car Companies

 Up until a certain point, there’s been Tesla and there’s been everyone else.
 But that tide is changing, thanks to both new products and new versions of legacy vehicles that have resonated with American consumers.

-Talk to your average Baby Boomer and they’ll give you a 20-minute soliloquy on why the Mustang Mach-E isn’t a Mustang, but regardless, they are selling well in the second half of 2023 and are on track to do even better in 2024.
+Talk to your average Baby Boomer and they’ll give you a 20-minute soliloquy on why the Mustang Mach-E isn’t a Mustang, but regardless, they sold well in the 2023 and 2024 model years.
 The Mach-E is a compelling product, with good looks, great performance and the form factor that Americans seem to want to drive.
-Our bet is that in 2024, the Mach-E outsells the conventional Ford Mustang by a good margin.
+Our bet is that in time, the Mach-E will outsell the conventional Ford Mustang by a massive margin.

-The second prong in Ford’s approach is the Ford F-150 Lightning, which sold 15,617 last year, amid chip shortages, inflation and every other economic disaster the world could throw at it.
-The F-150 Lighting is – for the sake of argument – a conventional pickup truck, just powered by a battery and an electric motor, making it more palatable to people who might not normally consider an EV.
+The second prong in Ford’s approach is the Ford F-150 Lightning, which sold 15,617 back in 2022, amid chip shortages, inflation and every other economic disaster the world could throw at it.
+The F-150 Lighting is—for the sake of argument—a conventional pickup truck, just powered by a battery and an electric motor, making it more palatable to people who might not normally consider an EV.
 Fleet customers and contractors can also take advantage of similar technology in the E-Transit cargo van.

 General Motors